DaanWillems/blog-site/content/posts/db-1.md

 First we implement the memtable component.
 We need the memtable to be able to support different types of table structures later on, so let's design it with that in mind.

 We'll maintain an ordered list of entries.
 Each entry has a primary key, a deleted flag and a list of values.
-Depending on the table structure, the primary key might be a a string, int or bool.
-The values can also be any type.
-In order to support this the primary key and values with be stored as byte arrays.
-When reading the data, the database can lookup the table structure to determine how to interpret the byte values.
+For now the primary key will be encoded as bytes, and the values will be a list of byte arrays.
+This allows us to store an type of data in the database, later on we might change this to better support our schema mechanism.

 ```go
 type Memtable struct {